epsil/epsil.github.io/gll/index.md

             (cont result))])))
 ```

 As mentioned, the table has two levels (it is a nested association list).
 The first level maps parsers to memoization records, and the second level maps input to output.
-This is all handled by the local `table-ref`{.scheme} function, which automatically creates an empty entry when a function or its input is referenced for the first time.
+This is all handled by the local `table-ref` function, which automatically creates an empty entry when a function or its input is referenced for the first time.

 ```scheme
 (define (table-ref fn str)